DavidBakerEffendi/neo4j-yelp/README.md

 ```
 Note this needs to run with Oracle Java 11 or OpenJDK 11.
 I recommend using [AdoptOpenJDK 11](https://adoptopenjdk.net/installation.html?variant=openjdk11&jvmVariant=hotspot) and setting $JAVA_HOME to the location of the directory e.g. `export JAVA_HOME=/home/david/Downloads/jdk-11.0.5+10`.

-Neo4j browser should now be running on `http://localhost:7474`.
+Neo4j browser should now be running on `http://localhost:8001`.
 Default username and password is `neo4j` and `neo4j` respectively.
+The bolt port is on `http://localhost:8000`.
+These port numbers are to comply with Stellenbosch University's port policies.

 ### Step 4: Python Dependencies